DefGuard/docs/community-features/wireguard/adding-wireguard-devices.md

 Defguard will dynamically create device config and assign it's own unique IP address.
 After downloading config which look like this above you need to replace `YOUR_PRIVATE_KEY` with contents of created before privatekey file and move config file to `/etc/wireguard` directory on  unix-like systems and on windows copy it contents run wireguard program and paste into new tunnel option.

-After doing this you can run to start your vpn connection.
+After doing this you can run to start your VPN connection.

 `wg-quick up <device_name>`